 Most offer an American or British-style education, but there are also schools following French, Indian and other national education systems.
-A total of 13 IB World Schools offer the International Baccalaureate Diploma, but only one, Naseem International School, is also authorised to teach the Primary and Middle Years Programmes.
+A total of 16 IB World Schools offer the International Baccalaureate Diploma, but only two schools, Ibn Khuldoon National School and Naseem International School, are also authorised to teach the Primary and Middle Years Programmes.

 NIS and the Ibn Khuldoon National School, which offers the IB Diploma alongside the American high school diploma, are among a small number of international schools that teach in both English and Arabic.
 The Arabian Pearl Gulf School offers tuition in the two languages and French towards IGCSEs and the IB Diploma.

-Three international schools, including NIS, are accredited by the Council of International Schools, while Ibn Khuldoon is accredited by the Middle States Association of Colleges and Schools.
+Four international schools, including NIS, are accredited by the Council of International Schools.
 Other accrediting bodies operating in Bahrain include the New England Association of Schools and Colleges.

 Public schools are free for Bahraini citizens, along with books, lunches and school transport, and education is compulsory from age six to 14.
-In 2006, the secondary gross enrolment rate stood at 99 per cent of the age group, with girls slightly outnumbering boys, according to UNESCO.
+In 2019, the net enrolment rate was 96 per cent at primary level and 89 per cent at secondary level, according to UNESCO.

-By 2015, 57 per cent of girls leaving school in Bahrain went on to college or university compared to 25 per cent of boys.
-Bahrain has five tertiary institutions and its residents can apply to Education City in neighbouring Qatar as well as universities around the world.
+In 2021, 83 per cent of girls leaving school in Bahrain went on to college or university compared to 49 per cent of boys.
+Bahrain has four public universities and a range of private tertiary institutions and its residents can apply to Education City in neighbouring Qatar as well as universities around the world.

 For more information about International Baccalaureate World Schools in Bahrain, see our sister website www.ibyb.org.